blaze-slider/blaze-slider/website/docs/api/BlazeConfig.md

 <hr/>

-## Going beyond the width based configuration
+## Going beyond the width-based configuration

 Because blaze-slider allows you to use any valid media-queries, rather than just width.

-you can target all kinds of media that is simply not possible with other libraries.
+you can target all kinds of media that's simply not possible with other libraries.

 such as targeting:

 - a phone in landscape orientation
-- a device where use prefers reduce motion
+- a device where use prefers a reduced motion
-- a device based on it's height
+- a device based on its height
-- a device where a user has capability to hover etc...
+- a device where a user can hover

+etc...